About Us

 The NSW Doctors Orchestra was founded in 2004 by Sydney general practitioner and psychotherapist Cathy Fraser.
 It is also known as "Musicus Medicus", reflecting the Latin for Musician and Physician.
 As a result of playing annually in the national Australian Doctors Orchestra (ADO) at a variety of cities countrywide, the concept of a state orchestra evolved.
 She suspected that her musical colleagues in NSW would welcome the added opportunity to play regularly in a smaller orchestra.
 The inaugural Musicus Medicus concert took place on 31 October 2004, in City Recital Hall Angel Place, conducted by Nicolette Fraillon, with pianist Alexander Gavrylyuk as soloist.
 Due to the enthusiasm and success, concerts have been held every year since.

-Our resident artistic director and conductor since 2005 has been Dr David Banney, a Newcastle doctor.
 Players come from all parts of NSW, rural, regional and metropolitan, several travelling long distances from country areas of NSW.
 The orchestra comprises both doctors and medical students, representing general practice and all specialties.
 We have over 250 members on our database, and about 80 of those come together at one time to play in the orchestra.
 Each concert is the culmination over many months of work by many people who have shared a dream which has become a reality, that of combining our passion for music with our professional commitments in medicine.

 We are sent out the music scores a couple of months prior to the concert, and rehearse alone in our own time, only coming together for 2 weekends of rehearsals before our performance.
 Our preparation is helped by professional musicians who tutor our different sections for half a day.
 We welcome the opportunity each year for learning from tutors, the experience of playing in an orchestra, and the added inspiration of working with internationally renowned soloists.